This morning, my rep texted me from the shop where my car is serviced:

 Bad Customer Surveys are Ubiquitous

 Moreover, in 2016, we conducted a study of the surveys issued by the nations’ largest retailers.
 With one exception (7-Eleven), the surveys by the top retailers were unscientific and failed the basics of customer engagement.
-Learn more about the study and the criteria we used to evaluate the surveys here.

-Imagine a World with Better Surveys
+Let’s Imagine a World with Good Surveys

-Bad Data from the Start
+Survey Bias: Bad Data from the Start

-- Mis-Representative Samples
+Flaw #1: Mis-Representative Samples

 This is when your survey data only comes from certain kinds of customers and doesn’t represent your customers at large.
 For example, your data could come from those with lots of free time, those with a specific gripe, or those who gave their email addresses.
 Basically, with misrepresentative samples, your survey sample omits one or more customer groups—or your survey sample is too small to give you reliable facts you can count on.